David has great intentions.

 At the end of every day, before bed, he tells himself the same story…”Tomorrow I’ll get up early, go to the gym and finally kick-start my new weight loss plan.”

 The next morning 6.30am arrives and David is abruptly awoken by the dreaded alarm clock.

 Bleery eyed David fumbles around to hit the big red button.

-Finally coming to his senses, David realises it’s 7.30am and he no longer has time to go to the gym before work.
+Finally coming to his senses, David realises it’s 7.30am and he no longer has time to get up, get organised and go to the gym before work.

 “No problem, I’ll pack my gym bag and go after work instead, problem solved.”